01-edu/public/docs/principles.md

 -   Reduce the number of potential bugs and problems
 -   The remaining bugs will be easier to identify/isolate & fix
 -   Easier maintenance
--   Less people to recruit
+-   Lower human capital required

 ## Limit security & filtering mechanisms